Lean PCOS and Its Challenges

 Blood Test: Hormone levels in your blood may be assessed.
 This testing can rule out potential reasons for irregular menstruation or androgen excess that resembles PCOS.
 Blood tests may also evaluate fasting cholesterol, triglyceride levels, and glucose tolerance.

 An Ultrasound: Your doctor examines the condition of your ovaries and the thickness of the uterine lining.
-Depending on your preference of method of sonography, your vagina will either receive a transducer, which resembles a wand (transvaginal ultrasound) or you will receive a lower abdominal scan.
+Depending on your preference for the method of sonography, your vagina will either receive a transducer, which resembles a wand (transvaginal ultrasound) or you will receive a lower abdominal scan.
 Sound waves released by the transducer are converted into visuals on a computer screen.
 This indicates that for PCOS to be diagnosed, irregular periods and hyperandrogenism are required.

 Before PCOS can be correctly diagnosed, your doctor must rule out a variety of other illnesses that could cause similar symptoms of irregular periods or no periods.